Now you may be searching on Google “merrick’s disease in chickens”, but you’ll be glad to know they are the same thing.

 If a hen infected with the disease lays an egg, the resulting chick will not be infected unless it contracts the virus in other ways (such as by your hands or from the mother hen later, in the coop).

-The symptoms of Marek’s disease vary depending on which tissues the disease attacks.
+Marek’s disease chicken symptoms vary depending on which tissues the disease attacks.
 The infected tissue goes, depending on which strain of the virus is present.

 The classic presentation of the disease causes tumors and inflammation to appear in the chicken’s spinal column, brain, and nerves.